Marcin-Farowski/node_express_yaml_api/README.md

-# Rest API for handling CRUD operations on users stored in .yaml file
+# Rest API for handling CRUD operations on users stored in .yaml files

 ---